redstone-finance/redstone-docs/docs/data-providers/system-requirements.md

 ---
-sidebar_position: 1
+sidebar_position: 3
-sidebar_label: "🖥 Requirements"
+sidebar_label: "System Requirements"
 ---

-# 🖥 Requirements
+# System Requirements

 The hardware requirements for running a RedStone node are incredibly low.
 Obviously, the more resources you spare when provisioning your machine, the better it will perform and the less likely it will be to run into issues.